MarcusE1W/absolute-beginner/content/post/qemu-start.md

 # Install QEMU on Windows

 You can install QUEMU from their [website](https://www.qemu.org).
-The installation is quite straight foreward.
+The installation is quite straight forward.

 After the installation all QEMU commands are in the QEMU folder.
 However, at least in my case the folder has not been added to the Windows search path.
-That means the commads will not be found if you just type them into the command prompt.
+That means the commands will not be found if you just type them into the command prompt.

 So instead of typing a `command` you have to be in the QEMU folder and then type `./command`